 Checking the information recorded on the Financial Advisers Register

-To help AFS licensees and relevant providers determine whether incorrect and/or out of date information is recorded on the Financial Advisers Register, ASIC has updated the one-off, point-in-time dataset.
+To help AFS licensees and relevant providers determine whether incorrect and/or out of date information is recorded on the Financial Advisers Register, ASIC has provided a one-off, point-in-time dataset.

 Relevant providers and AFS licensees are encouraged to check the following information on the dataset.